 The experiment was conducted in a computer lab, equipped with twenty-four desktop computers.
 In total, there were thirteen experimental sessions.
 In each session, twenty-four students participated in the study, with the exception of the last session, where there were twenty subjects.
 Each participant was provided with a 35-page Microsoft Word document on the hard drive of the computer.
-A brief 5—10 minute instruction period preceded the experiment.
-The subjects were instructed by the experimenter to translate thirty-five sentences from Polish into English (sample tasks are available online as supplementary material to this article).
+A brief 5-10 minute instruction period preceded the experiment.
+The subjects were instructed by the experimenter to translate thirty-five sentences from Polish into English (sample tasks are available as supplementary material to this article).
 This instruction was also provided at the top of each page of the document.
 It was explained to the participants that they would be working with and without example sentences, and were specifically asked to use the examples for their translations, whenever they were made available to them.
 Also, the students were provided with specific target words for each separate translation, and were requested to translate the sentences by using every single target word given.
 It was made clear by the researcher that the students are not allowed to browse the Internet for information, use their smartphones, paper dictionaries or communicate with other students in the room.
 Taking into account the fact that classes at Polish universities require one hour and thirty minutes, the subjects were given a time limit of one hour and fifteen minutes for the completion of the whole test.
 They were asked to take their time, thoroughly examine the example sentences before deciding on their final answers, as well as avoid leaving a blank space for their translations and attempt to provide a translation equivalent regardless of the level of difficulty of the task at hand.
 The procedures were directly overseen by the experimenter.
 At the end of the experiment, the participants were reminded not to sign the Word document (they were also asked not to do this during the instruction period).

 TEST SCORING

 A score of 1 or 0 was assigned to test items for each correct and incorrect translation respectively.
-The subjects’ performance was evaluated on their ability to correctly use the target syntax and collocation patterns of use provided to them in the example sentences.
+The subjects’ performance was evaluated on their ability to correctly use the target syntax and collocation patterns of use provided to them in the example sentences (the subjects were supposed to extract this information from the example sentences).
 Errors pertaining to other grammar issues and not corresponding in any way to the students’ ability to use the target structures incorporated into the examples, such as incorrect usage of tenses, conditional sentences, articles, prepositions, modal verbs, defining and non-defining relative clauses, or, for example, the causative have, were disregarded by the researcher, provided that these were minor mistakes that did not decrease the comprehensibility of the target sentences.
 Scores for test items were given by the experimenter.

 DATA ANALYSIS